esp-rs/book/src/tooling/debugging/probe-rs.md

 ## `cargo-flash` and `cargo-embed`

-`probe-rs` comes with along with this two tools:
+`probe-rs` comes along with these two tools:
 - [`cargo-flash`][cargo-flash]: A flash tool that downloads your binary to the target and runs it.
-- [`cargo-embed`][cargo-embed]: Superset of `cargo-flash` that also allows opening a RTT terminal or a GDB server.
+- [`cargo-embed`][cargo-embed]: Superset of `cargo-flash` that also allows opening an RTT terminal or a GDB server.
 A [configuration file][cargo-embed-config] can used to define the behavior.
 -
 [cargo-flash]: https://probe.rs/docs/tools/cargo-flash/
 [cargo-embed]: https://probe.rs/docs/tools/cargo-embed/